Learning Interpretable, High-Performing Policies for Autonomous Driving: Acknowledgments

-In this section, we provide an ablation study where we utilize a Gumbel-Softmax \cite{Jang2017CategoricalRW} function to perform decision node crispification, perform decision outcome crispification, and enforce sub-controller sparsity.
-To use a Gumbel-Softmax function in our ICCTs, as opposed to a standard softmax function, requires modifying the function, $f$, introduced in Section 4 within the main paper to $f'$ as follows:
+In this section, we provide an ablation study on the differentiable operator used in ICCTs.
+Here, we substitute the Softmax function with a Gumbel-Softmax \citep{Jang2017CategoricalRW} function, a widely-used differentiable approximate sampling mechanism for categorical variables, to perform decision node crispification, perform decision outcome crispification, and enforce sub-controller sparsity.
+Changing ICCT to utilize the Gumbel-Softmax function as opposed to \textsc{diff\_argmax}$(\cdot)$ in Algorithm~\ref{alg:argmax} requires modifying the original Softmax function, $f$, introduced by Equation \ref{eq:softmax}, to $f'$ as follows:

-Here, $\vec{w_i}$ is a vector composed of $m$ elements $w_i^1, w_i^2, ..., w_i^m$, and $g_i^1, g_i^2, ..., g_i^m$ are i.i.d samples from a Gumbel(0, 1) distribution \cite{Jang2017CategoricalRW}.
+Here, $\vec{w_i}$ is a $m$-dimensional vector, $[w_i^1, \cdots, w_i^m]^T$, and $\{g_i^j\}_{j=1}^m$ are i.i.d samples from a $\text{Gumbel}(0, 1)$ distribution \citep{Jang2017CategoricalRW}.
 Here, we compare the performance of ICCT-complete, ICCT-1-feature, and ICCT-2-feature to their variants using Gumbel-Softmax in Lunar Lander and Lane-Keeping.
 All the methods and their corresponding variants are trained using the same hyperparameters.

 From the results shown in Figure \ref{fig:ablation_gumbel} and Table \ref{table:ablation_gumbel}, we find that the addition of Gumbel noise reduces performance by a wide margin.
 Furthermore, comparing crisp ICCTs utilizing Gumbel-Softmax to ICCTs utilizing Gumbel-Softmax, we see that due to the sampling procedure within the Gumbel-Softmax, an inconsistency issue arises between non-crisp and crisp performance.
+Such results support our design choice of the differentiable argument max function.